Silura 25 Global · The fast ocean crosser

 One tender, diesel like everything else.

-The aft deck above the engine room takes one large tender.
-The Pacifica 17 diesel jet is the one to fit.
-It shares fuel with the mothership, seats people like a dayboat, keeps its propeller tucked away, and lands on a beach.
-A five-metre RIB is the cheaper choice.
-The deck holds one of them, not both.
-Kayaks and paddleboards stow forward or on the roof.
+The aft deck is sized for one substantial tender.
+A diesel jet tender is the natural fit.
+It shares fuel with the mothership, carries people like a dayboat, keeps its propulsion protected, and can be driven straight onto a beach.
+A five-metre RIB is the lower-cost alternative.
+The deck carries one tender properly, not two badly.
+Kayaks and paddleboards stow forward or on the cabin roof.

 Specifications